TimGeisler/apothekennotdienst/README.md

 ## Installation

+### PostgreSQL database

+You need a PostgreSQL database in the cloud for storing the data. https://www.elephantsql.com/ ElephantSQL provides a PostgreSQL database "as a service".
+The free "Tiny Turtle" version is sufficient for this application.

+Create an instance and copy your database URL for later use.

+Execute the following SQL queries to create your schema:

+'''
+create table if not exists pharmacies (
+	"name" text not null,
+	phone text,
+	street text not null,
+	postalcode text not null,
+	city text not null,
+	loc point,
+	primary key(name, city),
+	unique (name, city)
+);
+create index on pharmacies using gist(loc);
+create table if not exists services (
+	"name" text not null,
+	city text not null,
+	"start" timestamp with time zone,
+	"end" timestamp with time zone,
+	foreign key ("name", city) references pharmacies ("name", city), unique ("name", city, "start", "end")
+);
+'''

+Fill those tables with the appropriate data on the pharmacies (geolocation) and emergency services.

+The method how to fill this table depends on the respective "Landesapothekerkammer".
+Some provide information in XML format, others only provide web pages or PDF documents.

 ### Local installation of the React/TypeScript development environment

 Set the environment variable POSTGRESQL_URL to the URL (including username and password) of your PostgreSQL database.